 I never take the time to really listen to my wife’s concerns or feelings.
 I just let frustration build in me that she, in my view, doesn’t grasp how rare and significant my discoveries are.

 For our entire marriage, I never missed a Friday night date night with her.
 Neither of us would ever let anything interfere with that sacred time.
-For the first time in our entire marriage, those date nights take a back seat, as does our marriage.
-It’s been over a year now.
+For the first time in our entire marriage, we drift away from that commitment.

 Also, I can’t fully see how the inordinate amounts of amphetamines I’m taking, the chronic lack of sleep I’m getting, and the abuse my body is taking is slowly causing my personality and grip on reality to shift.
 Again, I’m as ignorant as it gets as to the effect drugs can have on the brain.